anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-13-1a-big-lake-basics.md

 ## 6. Validate external table creation in BigQuery

-Run the below in the BigQuery UI-
+Run the below in the BigQuery UI, to ensure you see non-zero trip counts.
 ```
 SELECT
   trip_month,